Volvo 7900: Operators

 In Norway, Boreal Transport have operated one hybrid bus in Stavanger since 2012.
 In July 2013, Nettbuss took delivery of six diesels for Kongsberg and in October 2013, 17 hybrid buses for Oslo.
 In July 2014, Nettbuss received 27 further hybrids for use in Drammen.
 Summer 2019 Tide Buss took delivery of 21 Electric models for use in the Trondheim area.

+In Sweden, there are a number of hybrids and articulated hybrids.
+In 2020 operators like Transdev, Nobina and Vy ordered large numbers of 7900 Electric, both rigid and Articulated.
+For example 145 for Transdev in Gothenburg, 60 for Nobina in Malmö and 49 for Jönköping.
+These entered service in 2021.

-In the United Kingdom, where the hybrid version and Electric options are available, Lothian Buses operate a fleet of fifty, First Berkshire & The Thames Valley has fifteen, First Essex has nineteen and Stagecoach West Scotland have a fleet of 6 which entered service in 2021.
+In the United Kingdom, where the hybrid version and Electric options are available, The Harrogate Bus Company operates 8, Lothian Buses operate a fleet of fifty and Stagecoach West Scotland have a fleet of 6 which entered service in 2021.

 In Hungary, Volánbusz of Budapest operated 89 articulated 7900s.

 In Estonia, "Tallinna Linnatranspordi AS" (Tallinn City Transport Inc.) of Tallinn operate a fleet of 44 7900 Hybrid since December 2015.

 In Lithuania, "Vilniaus viešasis transportas" operated two buses in Vilnius in June 2017 and September 2019, as part of a trial to test buses by different manufacturers.